opdavies/oliverdavies.uk/source/_posts/2015-06-18-updating-forked-github-repos.md

 ## Is There a Better Way?

 Did I miss something?
 Is there a recommended and/or better way to update your forked repos, maybe through the UI?
-Please <a href="https://twitter.com/?status=Rebasing GitHub Forks: @{{ site.twitter.name }}">send me a tweet</a> with any comments.
+Please <a href="https://twitter.com/?status=Rebasing GitHub Forks: @{{ site.twitter.user }}">send me a tweet</a> with any comments.

 ## Up
 __December 2015:__ I’ve found that PhpStorm has an option available to rebase a fork from within the IDE.
 This is within the *VCS* > *Git* menu.